cjmerzbacher/understanding-systems-code/Phase Diagrams/phase_diagrams.md

 We can represent this graphically by plotting the relationship between $\dot{n}$ and $n$.

 ### Graph 2: First order phase portrait
-Growth over stock.
-Sliders for $r$ and $K$.
-Vectors and fixed points on the axis.
+<sub><sup>Fig 2: First order phase portrait for the logistic equation.
+The stock's growth rate is plotted at population size.
+Stationary points are marked with circles on the n-axis.
+System trajectories are marked with arrows.</sup></sub>

 This is a **phase portrait**.
 You may remember **phase space** as the space in which all of a system's possible states can be represented.
 Since Eqn 2 is a first order equation, and the growth rate is uniquely determined by the stock size, the complete phase space is effectively just the $n$-axis.
 We predict how the system will move through possible states using **trajectories**, which are represented here as vectors on the $n$-axis.
 We deduce the magnitude and direction of the trajectories by the value of the $\dot{n}$ curve at any given value of $n$.